The Analyzer service is responsible for analyzing collected data. It has

 settings.ANALYZER_PROCESSESto be analysed between

-assigned_metricsthey have been assigned from Redis and iterate through each metric and analyze the timeseries against the
+assigned_metricsthey have been assigned from Redis and iterate through each metric and analyse the time series against the

 settings.ALGORITHMSdeclared in the settings.py